schenk/responsive-flickr-gallery/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Change: Photo titles can now applied to all photo sizes.

 = 1.1.1 =
 * Change: Optional support for responsive Google AdSense.
 To opt-on to use AdSense you have to enter your publisher ID.
 * Change: Bound license key e-mail address has to match admin e-mail address.